-Effective Date: June 2019
+Effective Date: April 2023

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
-PLEASE READ THIS NOTICE CAREFULLY.
+PLEASE REVIEW IT CAREFULLY.

-Uses and Disclosures of Protected Health Information (PHI)
+Uses and Disclosures of PHI

-Types of Uses or Disclosures of PHI Treatment
+Uses and Disclosures of PHI

-For example, we may use information from your provider when we fill your prescription, or we may disclose some of your PHI when we provide clinical consultation to your doctor regarding possible interactions between medications.
+We may use and disclose your PHI to provide you with prescribed medications and related services.
+For example, we may use information PHI when we fill your prescription, or we may disclose some of your PHI when we consult with your doctor regarding possible interactions between medications.